Meudon Great Refractor

-Background & Development
+Background and development

 Meudon Observatory was founded in 1876, but became part of the Paris Observatory in the 1926.
 In this period the observatories were not just a telescope, but more like a laboratory, with integrated equipment, libraries, and workshops for practical and theoretical astronomy.
 A major focus was developing new kinds of instruments.

 The chief developer was Pierre Janssen, who orchestrated the construction of the large refractor.
 Janssen was famous for his role in the discovery of Helium in 1868, and by 1875 he was authorized to build a large astrophysical observatory.

 The facilities were built on the ruins of an old French palace, noted in the publication Scientific American for "beautiful view of Paris and the river seine."
 As one era ended a new one started, with the foundations of the telescopes built on the ruins, and old stables converted into laboratories.

 The dome building took about ten years of construction from 1880 to 1890.
 The site has a long history going back to a summer palace designed by Le Primatic, then a summer Palace of the Grand Dauphin by the end of the 17th century; some expansion were done by Jules Hardouin-Mansart.
 The old château Vieux was replaced by the château Neuf, which was used until the Franco-Prussian War of 1870.
 The usuefull location meant the sites involvement in the activities of that war, and by the end it was left ruin.
 On these ruins Janssen was able to use location for the new observatory, that would house the great telescope.